prpole/dissertation/throughput/main.md

 matter in the universe.
 It's we who understand it, and we who give it meaning....
 That's what makes Mars beautiful.
 Not the basalt and the oxides.

-[need the relevant bits of quote that talk about LIFE]

 > ...And yet the whole meaning of the universe, its beauty, is contained in the consciousness of intelligent life.
 We are the consciousness of the universe, and our job is to spread that around, to go look at things, to live everywhere we can.
-It's too dangerous to keep the consciousness of the universe on only one planet, it could be wiped out. ...[I]t can be Mars and ours at the same time.
-And it will be.
-There is this about the human mind: if it can be done, it will be done.
-We can transform Mars and build it like you would build a cathedral, as a monument to humanity and the universe both.
+It's too dangerous to keep the consciousness of the universe on only one planet, it could be wiped out. ...If there are lakes, or forests, or glaciers, how does that diminish Mars's beauty?
+I don't think it does.
+I think it only enhances it.
+It adds life, the most beautiful system of all.

 Ann's response is curt.